Calvin-CS/SkelScratch/README.md

 A box will come up saying "Application Install - Security Warning".
 Click "Install".

-Another window will come up saying "windows protected your PC".
-Click "OK".

-Go to the start screen, and type in "kinect2JSON".
-Hit enter.

 A window will come up saying "windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "run anyway".

 A window will popup about "windows security alert".
 Check the box next to "public networks", then click "allow access".